Ijtihed/most-circular-country/README.md

 ## Contributing

-This project is unfinished and currently not open to contributions.
+This project is unfinished and currently open to contributions.

 ## Credits

-- **Challenge by:** Ahmed Samir
+I have started this small project because my friend Ahmed Samir challenged me.

 ## License